777uliahshafar/dotfiles/readme.md

 ```
 The command for install plug is :PlugInstall

+Uninstall Plugin by remove plug line or comment it, then restart or :so .vimrc then type :PlugClean

+To get Information about status of plugin type :PlugStatus

 7).
 Install skim app for pdf view.
 Skim has great feature to reload after compilation.
 Which will not reload from beginning like Preview(Macos)

 ## Vim Plugin

 8).
 Instal Vimtex Plugin for better latex workflow.
 Installation had already been set up in .vimrc.
 Just run :PlugInstall everytime system had reset.
 Configuration Vimtex has been setup in .vimrc as well.